fxpio/tug/doc/manage-packages.md

 > **Note:**
 >
-> The enabled repositories are stored in the S3 bucket with the prefix
+> The enabled repositories are stored in the DynamoDB with the prefix
-> `repositories/<username-or-organization-name>/<repository-name>`.
+> `repositories:<username-or-organization-name>/<repository-name>`.